-The E2 only allows residence for the duration of the visa, applicants are required to renew in order to stay longer.
+The E2 only allows residence for the duration of the visa; applicants must renew their visa to stay longer.
 As the EB5 visa is an immigrant visa, it gives holders the right to reside permanently in the US.

 No direct route to permanent residence

-Applicants must confirm that they will leave the US on expiration of their E2 visa.
+Applicants must confirm that they will leave the US on the expiration of their E2 visa.
 There is no limit to the number of times the visa can be renewed, but it will not lead to an immigrant visa.
-Investors can obtain a green card after 2 years of holding an EB5 visa, and can enjoy the same rights as a US citizen.
+Investors can obtain a Green Card after two years of holding an EB5 visa and can enjoy the same rights as a US citizen.